AmirTavakol/5G-Project/README.md

 3. Then, if the path length (cost) of the adjacent vertex is lesser than new path length, don't update it, or if there are any paths containing other destinations as intermediate nodes, simply eliminate them.

 Some features of this method outlined below:
-Avoid updating path lengths of already visited vertices.
+A)Avoid updating path lengths of already visited vertices.
-After each iteration, we pick the unvisited vertex with the least path cost.
+B)After each iteration, we pick the unvisited vertex with the least path cost.
-Repeat until all the vertices have been visited.
+C)Repeat until all the vertices have been visited.

 4. As a result of above iterative steps, return cost of the shortest path.
 5. Eventually, sum all heuristic minimum costs.